 5. Brickell Key

-This man-made island is located just to the east of Brickell and is in the shape of a triangle.
+Brickell Key is a man-made island is located just to the east of Brickell and is in the shape of a triangle.
 Also called Claughton Island, homes here are in condominium buildings that line the edges of the island.
 The residents here not only enjoy views of the bay, the river, and the city, but also the privacy that comes with living in a gated community and having everything you need right on the island.

 Homes here are not as expensive as you would expect from an exclusive community since these are not mansions but residences in condominium buildings.
 Still, homes here come with median listing prices of upwards of $600,000 and median selling prices in the same range.